 DIY investing might seem scary.
+Learning to invest in the stock market might seem even scarier.
 Wild claims like an investing strategy that turns $500 into $29,000 might even sound outrageous.
 A DIY investing strategy that really works?
 You’re probably thinking, there has to be a scam somewhere.

 Before I show you how it all works, I want you to envision what you could do with $29,000 in cold hard cash.
 What are the possibilities?